rapetisekhar/jenkins-terraform-eks/README.md

 To create an Amazon Elastic Container Registry (ECR) repository in AWS, you can use the AWS Management Console:

 **Using the AWS Management Console**
-*Log in to your AWS account if you haven't already.
+*Log in to your AWS account.

 * From the AWS Management Console, go to the "Services" dropdown in the top left corner, and under the "Compute" section, select "ECR" (Elastic Container Registry).